the-events-calendar/gigpress/trunk/readme.txt

 = 2.2.7 =

 * Fixed bug with boolean (checkbox) settings not sticking
-* Improved logic for checking existence of boolean (checkbox) settings on admin sscreens and in templates
+* Improved logic for checking existence of boolean (checkbox) settings on admin screens and in templates
 * Updated country list